tidymodels/recipes/tests/testthat/_snaps/basics.md

     Condition
       Error in `step_normalize()`:
       Caused by error in `prep()`:
       !
-The following arguments were specified but not available: `AM` and `GEAR`.
+The following arguments were specified but do not exist: `AM` and `GEAR`.